Go directly to: navigation

 Successful and timely uptake of Artificial Intelligence in science in the EU

 Artificial intelligence has the potential to revolutionise scientific discovery, accelerate research progress, boost innovation and improve researchers’ productivity.
 The scientists involved with the advice were nominated by academies through the European Commission’s Scientific Advice Mechanism.
 The Royal Netherlands Academy of Arts and Sciences nominated Paul Groth, Professor of Algorithmic Data Science at the University of Amsterdam.
+He was involved in the working group that provided the scientific basis for this report.

 View publication